- LinkedIn is a social platform where professionals can network, search for jobs, sign up as freelancers, and publish articles.

 What is LinkedIn for Business?

 LinkedIn for Business lets you create a business profile for your organization.
 From there, you can create job postings, search through profiles to learn about potential clients and vendors, and much more.

 LinkedIn is an enormous platform that lends itself to marketing, especially for B2B businesses.
 In 2016, Microsoft – which has long catered to enterprise users – acquired LinkedIn.

 Because it’s built for professionals, LinkedIn is a great lead-generation platform.
 You can target potential clients by industry, company, job title and more to reach the people who matter most to your business.

 Tip: Before you start generating leads, be sure you understand who your potential customers are, what they care about, and how you’ll measure success.

 Is LinkedIn free?

-This is a great way for beginners to gain exposure to a wider professional audience.
+A free LinkedIn membership is an excellent way for beginners to gain exposure to a broader professional audience.